Dying Matters Awareness Week 2022

 Dying Matters Awareness Week was founded by the Dying Matters organisation.
 Dying Matters was founded in 2009 and is now run by Hospice UK.
 This organisation includes roughly 12,000 members who are committed to supporting changing the stigma surrounding death, dying, and bereavement.

-Is There a Theme for Dying Matters Awareness Week?
+The 2022 Theme for Dying Matters Awareness Week

 The 2021 theme shone light on the importance of being “in a good place to die.”
 The Dying Matters organisation states that 28 percent of UK deaths in 2020 took place at home.
 The COVID-19 pandemic had increased the amount of at-home deaths.